 This young renegade goes by the alias of ‘white devil’.

-If a guy walks into a bar dressed up like this, in most places, it will probably raise an eyebrow or two.
+If a guy walked into a bar dressed up like this, in most cities, it would probably raise an eyebrow.
 But in Botswana, it earns you serious ‘cool points’ (and great respect).